mightysabean/cv-templating/docs/tutorial.md

 # Tutorial

 The use of `cv-templating` is very easy.
-But you must know what are `yaml` and `jinja2` and how to use it.
-It is not necesary to be an expert, but a minimum of knowledge is required.
+But you must know what `yaml` and `jinja2` are, and how to use it.
+It is not neccesary to be an expert, but a minimum of knowledge is required.

-The full specification of `yaml` are at [yaml specs](http://www.yaml.org/spec/1.2/spec.html) (see *chapter 2* for quick intro) or see [yaml basics](http://docs.ansible.com/ansible/YAMLSyntax.html).
+The full specification of `yaml` are at [yaml specs](http://www.yaml.org/spec/1.2/spec.html) (see *Chapter 2* for a quick intro) or see [yaml basics](http://docs.ansible.com/ansible/YAMLSyntax.html).

-For `jinja2` you should consult [jinja documentation](http://jinja.pocoo.org/docs/2.9/) .
+For `jinja2` you should consult [jinja documentation](http://jinja.pocoo.org/docs/2.9/).

 ## Install cv-templating

-Clone the project or download the dist file and extract their content.
+Clone the project or download the [dist](https://github.com/victe/cv-templating/releases) file and extract their content.
 You can install to the system or use it without installing it.
 For install, you must go to the folder when you download or extract the code and do (it is convinient to use [virtual environment](https://virtualenv.pypa.io/en/stable/) ):

 If you downloaded the dist file: